-Prior to 2009, Champaign County contributed toward the advertising cost of local recycling hazardous waste collection and tire collection drop-off events held once annually, most typically, and typically organized by the City of Champaign or the City of Urbana.
+Prior to 2009, Champaign County contributed toward the advertising cost of local recycling hazardous waste collection and tire collection drop-off events held once annually, most typically, and organized by the City of Champaign or the City of Urbana.
 The County typically provided staff, as possible, to assist at collection events.

-Since 2010, the majority of costs associated with the jointly sponsored Countywide Residential Electronics Collections have been the responsibility of the contractor hired for those events.
-Since 2011, the County cost to participate in the Countywide Residential Electronics Collection was limited to staff time as provided for in the annual County Planning contract.
+Between 2010 and 2013, the majority of costs associated with the jointly sponsored Residential Electronics Collections have been the responsibility of the contractor hired for those events.
+During this period, the County cost to participate in the Countywide Residential Electronics Collection was limited to staff time as provided for in the annual County Planning contract.